 Buttery smooth CSS Grid animation is tricky without a FLIP library.
 I

 by Alex Holachek.
-It's easy to configure and thrifty (about 27 KB).
-The nifty
+It's easy to configure and lightweight (about 27 KB).
+The lib uses:

 - the MutationObserver API to watch for changes in the grid.
 So instead of media queries, I used the Window resize event to add/remove CSS classes to trigger animation.
 One breakpoint, (at 520px) triggers a structural change to the Grid's first-child.
 The gentle animating of the width/height of child tiles occurs because animation is always triggered on Window resize; the event triggers mod's to CSS classes.